awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.access-control.md

 1. Choose an existing user from the list\.
 **Important**
 To use Performance Insights, make sure that you have access to Amazon RDS in addition to the custom policy\.
-For example, the `AmazonRDSReadOnlyAccess` predefined policy provides read\-only access to Amazon RDS\.
+For example, the `AmazonRDSPerformanceInsightsReadOnly` predefined policy provides read\-only access to Amazon RDS\.
 For more information, see [Managing access using policies](UsingWithRDS.IAM.md#security_iam_access-manage)\.

 1. On the **Summary** page, choose **Add permissions**\.